gitKashish/ok_lang/README.md

-# Ok_Lang
+# OkLang

-Ok_Lang is an interpreted **Turing Complete** programming language, created as a minor semester project.
+OkLang is an interpreted **Turing Complete** programming language, created as a minor semester project.
 Ok_Lang is built as a minimalistic language with *decent* Runtime, Parsing and Syntax Error handling.

 ## Features